Darkone83/ModXo-Basic/Addons/HD Enabeler/Readme.md

 Pre-assembled boards and blank PCB's can be purchased at <a href="https://www.darkonecuscoms.com">Darkone Customs</a> or your0 free to build your own

-Pre-assembled board: Comming Soon!
+Pre-assembled board: Coming Soon!

-Blank PCB: Comming Soon!
+Blank PCB: Coming Soon!

 ## Port pinouts